Narrative Review

 3. Abstract

-The Abstract should present the most important aspects of the study, with a maximum of 250 (two hundred and fifty) words.
+The Abstract should present the most important aspects of the study, with a maximum of 250 words.
 Quotations should not be used in the abstract and abbreviations should be avoided.
-The text should be clear, concise, direct, and structured in the following sections: Introduction, Development (text divided into sections defined by the author with titles and subtitles according to the approaches to the subject), Conclusion and References.
+The text should be clear, concise, direct, and structured in the following sections: Introduction, Development (text divided into sections defined by the author with titles and subtitles according to the approaches to the subject) and Conclusion.

 4. Keywords